bcgov/onRouteBCSpecification/Test Strategy.md

 ### Sizes
 #### Small (Unit)
-Testing smallest pieces of software to ensure they behave as expected
+Testing smallest pieces of code software
+- Code blocks
+- Single scenarios in a feature

 #### Medium (Component)
 Testing multiple portions of software
+- Multiple code blocks or entire microservice
+- All scenarios in a feature

 #### Large (End_to_end)
 Verify the whole system meets business goals
+- Testing
+- Multiple components tested within the application
-- Persona journeys
+- Persona journeys testing multple features to complete an entire workflow (e.g. buying a permit)

 ### Types